Transfer file ownership from Gmail to Google Workspace using Shared Drives

 How does file access work in Shared Drives?

-Shared drives are a great way for teams (internal & external) to move or transfer files in Google Drive, collaborate, and reference the same files in Google Drive.
-But it can be confusing trying to tell who can access a file or folder in a shared drive, what permissions they have for that item, and what to do if you want to change access.
-To learn more about this, please visit Google's comprehensive tutorials.
-Learn more.
+Shared drives are ways for teams (internal & external) to move or transfer files in Google Drive, collaborate, and reference the same files in Google Drive.
+But it can be confusing trying to tell who can access a file or folder in a Shared drive, what permissions they have for that item, and what to do if you want to change access.

 Note: For this setup to work, a Workspace admin or user must create a Shared Drive - with you added as an external member designated (at least) with a Contributor role or access level.
 That is, you won't be able to add files/folders if you are given a Commenter or Viewer role.
 Learn more.